PCSX2/pcsx2/README.md

 PCSX2 is a free and open-source PlayStation 2 (PS2) emulator.
 Its purpose is to emulate the PS2's hardware, using a combination of MIPS CPU [Interpreters](https://en.wikipedia.org/wiki/Interpreter_\(computing\)), [Recompilers](https://en.wikipedia.org/wiki/Dynamic_recompilation) and a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) which manages hardware states and PS2 system memory.
 This allows you to play PS2 games on your PC, with many additional features and benefits.

 # Fork Details
+# This fork is discontinued and is not recommended to try and install.
+The settings down in "Best settings" are still viable for use with any 1.5.0-1.7.0 version of PCSX2
 <div align="left">
     <img src="/readmemd/emu_art.png" width="450px"</img>
 </div>